dflorez0/LuaOOPTutorial/README.md

 ...
 ```
 Remember _Cat_ is a child of _Animal_ so it does not have access to private _Animal_ properties _name_, _age_, _size_
 thus we have to use the getters.
-Then by calling `print(cat)` it calls our new overridded metatable's method and display
+Then by calling `print(cat);` it calls our new overridded metatable's method and display
 `kitty, Felis, age: 1, size: 10`.